freewarelovers/contribute/README.md

 Every registered GitHub user can join our org using the self-service page at [join-freeware-lovers.herokuapp.com](https://join-freeware-lovers.herokuapp.com/).

-### Step 2: Join Discord
+### Step 2: Join Discord and/or Slack

+For internal communication we are primerily using Discord.
+If you are not a Discord lover, then use our fall back Slack space.

-For internal communication we used to have a Slack space, but because of the Slack’s limitations we are now moving to Discord.
-To join our Discord server, where most of the communication is happening, simply use this invite link: [chat.freewarelovershq.com](https://chat.freewarelovershq.com/).
+To join our Discord server, where most of the communication is happening, simply use this invite link: [freewarelovershq.com/discord](https://freewarelovershq.com/discord).

+To join our Slack workspace simply use this invite link: [freewarelovershq.com/slack](https://freewarelovershq.com/slack).

 When you are done setting up your profile, then feel free to introduce yourself to everyone in the **#introduce-yourself** channel.